bhisaac/5eFP/5eFP-SRD.md

 LEVEL is a placeholder representing the level of your 5eFP game.
 LEVEL initially starts at 1 and increases as game objectives are completed.

-### Short Rest
+### Rest

-Unless otherwise stated in your setting handbook, you can complete up to two short rests per game session.
-When you finish a short rest, you first receive a number of healing points equal to LEVEL.
-Then, any additional game features that activate during a short are resolved.
+Unless otherwise stated in your setting handbook, you can complete up to two rests per game session.
+When you finish a rest, you first discard up to LEVEL wounds.
+Then, any additional game features that activate when completing a rest are resolved.

 > What happened to the long rest?
 >> 5eFP does not use long rest rules.
+A long rest is achieved through downtime rounds and rest and repairs at the end of a game session.

+### Setting Up the Game (floating section)

+At the beginning of the game (session 0):
+- Cover the world map with grey obscuring map tiles
+- Read the scenario start section in your setting handbook out loud
+- Replace an obscuring map tile with the HQ tile

 # Character Creation